yhqianUMD/Files_processing_point_cloud/TXT2TIN_BigData/README.md

 # Triangulation for big data
-Triangulation for point cloud with big size involves CGAL.
+Triangulation for point clouds with big size involves CGAL.
+This tool is provided by Yunting Song, a PhD student in our GeoVis group at UMD.

 The input file should be in xyz or txt format.

 Steps to complie the CGAL tool:
 1. load the following modules in the cluster